heysphere/node-vs-go/README.md

 | Node | 1000 | 12.1k | 437 | 103.5 |
 | Go | 1000 | 38k | 13.8 | 7.7 |

 Number of connections indicates how many sockets are used simultaneously to pass the the traffic to the server.
 A useful way to think of it as number of, say, DB connections in a pool your server keeps open.
-As you can see from the table, chaning this number can significantly affect server latency but not the RPS (well, not too much).
-Why is that the case?
+As you can see from the table, changing this number can significantly affect server latency but not the RPS (well, not too much).
+Why is it the case?

 * Increasing the number of connections from 10 to 100 made Node latency 5 times better and Go latency 82 times better.
-Thing is, every connection/socket has a queue maintained by the OS kernel, where it stores the requests before passing them to the underlying network device.
-If the device is busy, more and more requests get queued and since the queues size is limited, at some point the queues get full and become a bottleneck.
-Adding more connections/sockets just gives your server more queues where it can redistributed reuqests more efficiently.
+Thing is, every connection/socket has a queue maintained by the OS kernel, where it stores the responses before passing them to the underlying network device and requests before starting handling them.
+If the device is busy, more and more requests and responses get queued and since the queues size is limited, at some point they get full and become a bottleneck.
+Adding more connections/sockets just gives your server more queues where it can redistributed reuqests and responses more efficiently.

-* Increasing number of connections from 100 to 500 and then to 1000 made latency of both Node.js and Go servers worse, although for Node it was much worse.
+* Increasing the number of connections from 100 to 500 and then to 1000 made latency of both Node.js and Go servers worse, although for Node it was much worse.
 Node: 7ms -> 67.5ms -> 437ms.
 Go: 2ms -> 6.2ms -> 13.8ms.
 What happened and why Node was affected more than Go?
 Every new connection, say in your database connections pool, becomes a new source of events for your server.
-At some point just switching between different sources-of-events/connections becomes relatively expensive and Node was affected by that much more than Go just becasue it could not utilise parallelism and handle different connections simultaneously.
+At some point just switching between different sources-of-events/connections becomes a relatively expensive blocing opetaion.
+Node was affected by that much more than Go just becasue it could not utilise parallelism and handle different connections simultaneously on different cores.

-Take a look at the performance graph below (the numbers on top indicate how many simultaneuous connections were used during the test):
+Take a look at the performance graph below (the numbers on the top indicate how many simultaneuous connections were used during the test):
 ![](imgs/perf_stats_1.png)

 As you can see, CPU usage wasn't significantly affected by switching from 10 to 100 connections.
-Also it spiked on trasition from 100 to 500 and from 500 to 1000, which agrees with explanation that at some point managin connections becomes a CPU intensive tasks.
-Also you can notice Go uses more CPU than Node.js, that's because it incorporates parallelims and tries to utilise all the available cores in order to maximize efficiency (which you could see from the benchmark results).
+Although, it quite spiked on trasition from 100 to 500 and from 500 to 1000, which agrees with the explanation that at some point managin connections becomes a CPU intensive tasks.
+Also you can notice Go uses mcuh more CPU than Node.js, that's because it incorporates parallelims and tries to utilise all the available cores in order to maximize efficiency (which you could see from the benchmark results).

 Speaking of efficiency, take a look at the latency percentiles graph below, and how much Go server handling almost 40k RPS (green and blue lines) is more responsive than the Node.js one handling only 13k (green and orange lines):